ax-va/Python-Machine-Learning-Recipes-Gallatin-Albon-2023/23--trained-models/example-23-5--tensorflow-serving--serving-tensorflow-models.md

 Serve a trained TensorFlow model using a web server.
 ->
-Use the open source TensorFlow Serving framework and Docker.
+Use the open source TensorFlow Serving framework (with the HTTP and gRPC server) and Docker.

 ## See also:
 - TensorFlow: Serving Models